 2: Recommended use on label

 Another tell-tale sign of an impure adulterated oil--the words "For aromatherapy use only."
 This basically means--don't use it topically because it's diluted with alcohol, petrochemicals, and/or other extenders that will irritate the skin.
 But do you really wanna be breathing that stuff in then either?!!
+The things we inhale also go into our bloodstream.

 3: If You Bought It From Amazon